nkelley-metro/nkelley-metro/README.md

 This is my EDU connected account for Metro State!

-I have a huge interest in Coding! currently studing all sorts of things.
+I have a huge interest in Coding! currently studing all sorts of things and I have lots of skills.

-I have lots of skills.
+Some of my projects will be forked by my personal account.

 <!--
 **nkelley-metro/nkelley-metro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.